tomlqc/about-quantum/source/about/story.rst

 .. rubric:: Why writing?

-I have spent really a lot of time learning, in parallel to a full-time job and to my father-of-six duties.
+I have spent really a lot of time learning, in parallel to a full-time job and to my family duties.
 And because I did all this without the perspective of getting a degree, I wanted to make my efforts visible, and to find a way to conclude these self-studies.